alexjkldev/whatstheword/privacy_policy.md

 # Privacy Policy

+*Last updated: April 19, 2026*

-This Privacy Policy describes how **Guess the Word** ("we", "our", or "the app") handles information when you use our mobile application.
-We are committed to protecting your privacy.
+What's the word? ("the App") is developed by AlexJKL.
+This Privacy Policy describes how your information is collected, used, and shared when you use the App.

----

-## Data We Collect
+## Information We Collect

+The App stores all user-created content (wheels, sectors, spin logs, settings) locally on your device.
+We do not collect personal information such as names, email addresses, or accounts.

+The following third-party services are used in the App and may collect certain data:

+- **Google AdMob** — Collects advertising ID and device information to serve ads.
+On iOS, personalized ads require your consent via App Tracking Transparency.
+[Google Privacy Policy](https://policies.google.com/privacy)
+- **Yandex Mobile Ads** — Serves ads and collects advertising ID and device information.
+[Yandex Privacy Policy](https://yandex.com/legal/confidential/)
+- **Firebase Analytics & Crashlytics** (Android only) — Collects app usage statistics, crash reports, and device information.
+[Firebase Privacy Policy](https://firebase.google.com/support/privacy)

+## Data Storage

-The app stores game statistics, settings, and progress locally on your device using device storage.
-This data **never leaves your device** and is not transmitted to our servers.
+All app data is stored locally on your device.
+No personal data is transmitted to our servers.

-We do not require you to create an account or provide any personal information.

----

-## Advertising

-We use **Google AdMob** to display advertisements.
-AdMob may collect and use data to show personalized ads, including:

-- Your device's advertising ID (IDFA)
-- IP address
-- Usage data

-On iOS, we request permission to track your device for advertising purposes using Apple's **App Tracking Transparency (ATT)** framework.
-You can allow or deny this request at any time.
-If denied, **non-personalized ads** will be shown instead.

-You can remove all ads with a **one-time in-app purchase**.

-For more information on how Google uses data, visit: [Google Privacy Policy](https://policies.google.com/privacy)

----

-## In-App Purchases

-The app offers a **one-time purchase to remove ads**.
-Purchases are processed by **Apple App Store** or **Google Play Store**.
-We do not collect or store your payment information.

----

-## Third-Party Services

-The app uses the following third-party services:

-- **Google AdMob** — advertising
-- **Apple App Store / Google Play** — in-app purchases

-These services have their own privacy policies and data practices.

----

 ## Children's Privacy

-The app is **not directed to children under the age of 13**.
-We do not knowingly collect personal information from children.
+The App does not knowingly collect personal information from children.
+The third-party services listed above may have their own age restrictions.

----

 ## Changes to This Policy

 We may update this Privacy Policy from time to time.
-Any changes will be reflected in an updated version of the app.

----
+Changes will be posted within the App or on this page.

 ## Contact

-If you have any questions about this Privacy Policy, please contact us through the **App Store** or **Google Play** store page.
+For questions about this Privacy Policy, please contact us through the App Store or Google Play Store listing.

----

-**Last updated:** March 2026